microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function accept an observer function.
+This function accepts an observer function.
 When the focus inside transcript has changed, the observer function will be called with the latest `TranscriptFocus`.

 Initially, when the transcript is initialized, it will call the observer function with `activity` of `undefined`.
 It will also be called with `undefined` when the transcript has changed and the focus need to be reset.